Spain Digital Nomad Visa Guide (2024)

 Therefore, the Kingdom of Spain is ideal for people who like warm weather.

-According to the latest reports, Spain has air quality labeled as “good” — the US AQI reading is 40.
+And, according to the latest reports, Spain has good air quality — the US AQI reading is 40.

 However, further improvements regarding air quality are needed in big cities such as Madrid and Barcelona, as well as some parts of the country that are rich in industrial zones.